 Push notifications and text messages are prime tools for audience engagement but differ greatly in terms of your communication goals and their method of delivery.

 In this post, we’ll go over the general differences between push notifications and SMS text messages so you can determine which is best to use with your customers for its intended purpose.

 Communication goals: the difference between push notifications and SMS text messages

-And many businesses are entirely app-based.
-For example, an app-based meditation company would send push notifications to remind users that it’s time for their daily mediation sessions.
+Businesses that are entirely app-based may heavily rely on push notifications for user engagement.
+For example, an app-based meditation company could send push notifications to remind users that it’s time for their daily mediation sessions.